Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 * `SELECT COUNT(*) FROM xxx` = `SELECT COUNT(id) FROM students;`
 * Give another name to `COUNT(*)` by adding a name besides of `COUNT(*)`.
   For example, `SELECT COUNT(*) num FROM students;`
-* can perform with WHERE.
+* Can perform with WHERE.
   For example, `SELECT COUNT(*) boy From students WHERE gender = 'M' (The single quotes are must for gender. )

 ### Other Aggregate Selection